asalda/FiCUS/README.md

 > lmfit 1.0.0
 ```

 ... or later versions.
-Once the previous dependencies are updated, `FiCUS` can be cloned from this repository using [git](https://git-scm.com/), by just plugging into the terminal the following command (we use the option '--depth 1' in order to avoid downloading the entire repository history):
+Once the previous dependencies are updated, `FiCUS` can be cloned from this repository using [git](https://git-scm.com/), by just plugging into the terminal the following command (the option '--depth 1' avoids downloading the entire repository history):
 ```
 > git clone --depth 1 https://github.com/asalda/FiCUS/ficus.git
 ```